m4nu3lf/eXtendedMirror/README.md

 - Namespaces
 - Class Templates

 ## ROADMAP ##
-- TEMPLATE CONST PARAMETER SUPPORT
+- Template const parameter support
       Automatic deduction is not possible
-- CONSTANTS & ENUMS
+- Constants & Enums
-- UNIONS SUPPORT
+- Unions
-- PARSER
+- Parser
       With ignore-file, where to spefify what classes/members/functions ignore